 Baby bettas or betta fry are delicate, and like all other babies, they need utmost care.
 Additionally, they have a weak immune system that makes them more prone to diseases.

 It is vital to provide them a good living condition so they can grow into maturity.
-With the right environment and a proper supply of high-protein foods, your baby bettas will thrive in no time.
+With the right environment and a proper supply of high-protein foods, your betta will thrive in no time.

 In this article, we will discuss:

-- How to take care of a baby betta fish from eggs.
+- How to take care of a newborn betta from eggs.

-- Go about those betta fish that you can buy in pet stores.
+- Go about those bettas that you can buy in pet stores.

-- How much space and what food you should feed your baby betta fish.
+- How much space and what food you should feed your tiny betta.

 Caring for newly-hatched baby bettas

-Guarded by the male betta, betta fry have yolk sacs in their bubble nest.
+Guarded by the male adult bettas, a newborn has yolk sacs in its bubble nest.
 While in these sacs, they won’t require food, but on their first 1 to 3 days, they will absorb it.
-By then, remove the male betta and feed your baby bettas.
+By then, remove the male betta and start feeding your infant betta.

-Male betta do not eat their own fry.
+Male betta does not eat their own fry.
 But it will be easier to care for the babies once they leave the bubble nest and become free-swimming.

-You can also feed them with young daphnia and fairy shrimp.
+You can also feed them with live or frozen young daphnia and fairy shrimp.
 After four days, they are large enough to accept these foods.

-By this time, you can stop feeding them with eels, worms, and infusoria, as these are now small for them.
-If you want to increase their growth rate, grindal worms and young white worms are your best bet.
-These are applicable as they reach 8 to 14 years of age.
+Around 2 to 3 weeks, you can stop feeding them with eels, worms, and infusoria, as these are now small for them.
+If you want to increase their growth rate, food such as grindal worms and young white worms is your best bet.
+These are applicable as they reach 8 to 14 days of age.

-As much as live foods are great for them, those with high fat content could lead to bloat and swim bladder disorder.
+As much as live foods are great for them, those with high-fat content could lead to bloating and swim bladder disorder.

-From 14 to 25 days, your baby bettas are now ready for dry food.
+From 14 to 25 days, your baby bettas are now ready for dry food such as pellet.
 Get their attention by making the food fall and make it look like it’s moving.
-Clean their tank from any uneaten dry foods as these can cause ammonia and nitrite spikes.
+Clean their tank from any uneaten dry foods as these can disrupt the normal balance of water parameters caused by ammonia and nitrite spikes.

 However, be careful when handling them or removing them from the tank as they get stressed easily.